-Additionally, the definition of "judicial agency" is expanded to include the sheriff, sheriff's department, and district court officials, while removing the previous stipulation that excluded sheriffs and their departments from being considered judicial agencies.
-The bill also clarifies that judicial agency referral residential facilities are prohibited from participating in sheriffs' work release programs and from receiving state funding.
+Additionally, the bill clarifies the definition of "judicial agency" to include the sheriff, sheriff's department, and district court officials, while removing the previous stipulation that sheriffs and their departments were not considered judicial agencies.
+It also emphasizes that judicial agency referral residential facilities are prohibited from participating in sheriffs' work release programs and from receiving state funding.
 These changes aim to enhance the regulatory framework governing these facilities and ensure compliance with state standards.

 Statutes affected: